devartgr/joomla-devart-slider/README.md

 - No unbounded administrator article queries
 - No requirement to increase the PHP memory limit

-The article selector has been successfully tested on a production-scale Joomla environment containing more than **220,000 Joomla Articles**.
+The article selector has been successfully tested on a production-scale Joomla environment containing more than **220,000 native Joomla Articles**.

 In this environment: